Child Life Services

 - Preparing Your School-Aged Child for Hospitalization and Surgery

 - Preparing Your Adolescent for Hospitalization and Surgery

-Complete with their own photo identification badge, Millie and Marty brighten the day of children staying Sutter Children's Center, Sacramento.
+Complete with their own photo identification badge, Penny and Marty brighten the day of children staying Sutter Children's Center, Sacramento.

 Our Child Life Program added pet therapy in 2003 as a way to help ease the minds and fears that children have while staying in the hospital.

 Penny and Marty are graduates of Canine Companion for Independence, which trains dogs to be assistants to those who are disabled.
 Their unique bedside manner brings joy and comfort to the youngest patients.

 |Education:||Canine Companions for Independence|